teiram/calypso-ports/einstein/readme.md

 # How to run
 EINSTEIN.ROM file must be provided in the SD card root folder (or core folder)

+After mounting a disk, press Ctrl+TAB to load it

 # Changelog
 - 0.1.
 Initial release